 Focus your stories on the culture of the country you visited (or the country you come from, if you’re a visiting Fulbrighter): food, friendships, holidays, history, music, family, religions.
 You are there to teach them about a country, sharing your adventures, not about your area of study or expertise.

 Do I share with them my work or research?

 You should explain that you went on a Fulbright, explaining what that is, and that you worked on a particular project.
 Talk about that project briefly, as it gave you the opportunity to travel and learn.
 But your primary focus should be on the country and the cultural experiences you had as those will be more universally interesting to K-through-college students.

 What type of content should I share?

 The content you will share—stories, lessons—with the students, of course, is very important.
 Focus on what you can contribute that will be unique and new.
-Give the teacher examples of stories you might tell, items you could share, and insights you can offer.
-Being transparent and coordinated will help the teacher prepare students for your visit and explain your presence to others, such as parents or administrators.
+Give the teacher or professor examples of stories you might tell, items you could share, and insights you can offer.
+Being transparent and coordinated will help faculty prepare students for your visit and explain your presence to others, such as parents or administrators.

 Depending on how recently you had a Fulbright, which might be right now if you’re a visiting grantee, finding materials to share may or may not be a challenge.
-As you’ll be a one-time visitor, with little time (likely one class period), you can make the greatest impact by focusing on the visual—great photos, short video clips, and objects that come from another country.
+As you’ll be a one-time visitor, with little time (likely one class period or meeting), you can make the greatest impact by focusing on the visual—great photos, short video clips, and objects that come from another country.
 Showing a mix of these media, making sure you show images that portray the personal and cultural—food, traditions, rituals, friends—rather than tourist shots they can see online.
-If you can bring objects they can hold, without worry of damage, such as artwork or games, that will be memorable.
+If you are visiting in-person, bring objects they can hold, without worry of damage, such as artwork or games, that will be memorable.
 And try to organize all these materials—and the stories you tell—into themes or timelines.